-Scott has been listed in Chambers USA and Chambers Global, named a DC SuperLawyer on eleven separate occasions, recognized as an AV Preeminent-Top Rated Lawyer® for Energy, Environmental and Natural Resources by ALM Media, and selected as a “Utility Lawyer of the Year” for 2011 by Public Utilities Fortnightly magazine.
+Scott has been listed in Chambers USA and Chambers Global, named a DC SuperLawyer on twelve separate occasions, recognized as an AV Preeminent-Top Rated Lawyer® for Energy, Environmental and Natural Resources by ALM Media, and selected as a “Utility Lawyer of the Year” for 2011 by Public Utilities Fortnightly magazine.
 In Chambers, he was described by commenters as an “outstanding litigator,” “very knowledgeable about energy law,” “very effective in terms of cross-examination,” his writing was characterized as “excellent,” and it was noted that he “hones in and identifies issues that aren’t obvious.”

 Scott describes the “David and Goliath” aspect of his practice as its most engaging feature: “What I love most about my job is that every so often I get to topple a big guy while working for a little guy.”
 And battling on behalf of clients with relatively fewer resources is just part of the challenge: “What our clients may lack in resources we make up for by developing creative approaches to solving problems.”